qbss/installit/README.md

 Logging is now more aggressive, to further assist any debugging endeavors.
 I've also added the ability to view the logging output while using insit, using the `--verbose` or `-v` flags; this should work whether logging is enabled or not, but of course the intended result is that logging won't be saved, just shown.

+Uninstalling items available using insit, now supports gvfs-trash, meaning insit will send files to trash, rather than permanently deleting them.
+This is only done if gvfs-trash is detected by insit.
+The user will be informed, as usual.

 * Fri 23 Feb 18:23:01 GMT 2018

 At long last, insit now support wget version 1.19.2.